 She threw up.

-After emptying dinner before the door, she wiped her mouth with the back of her sleeve and studied the head.
+Khailani wiped her mouth with the back of the sleeve and studied the head longer.

-The White Rabbit in her memories had blonde hair and very green eyes.
-Peering beyond the mask holes and seeing lifeless eyes stare back at her left her uneasy.
+The White Rabbit she had seen had blonde hair and very green eyes.
+Looking beyond the mask holes and seeing lifeless eyes staring back at her sent her quivering.
 Alas, they too were green.
 Even if it wouldn’t help identifying the man, Khailani wanted to remove the mask.
 She restrained herself.
-The cops would ID the body.
-For now, she wished to be anywhere but here.
+The cops could handle that.
+For now, she wanted to get as far away from it as possible.

-“From what I see,” she glanced at Annice then to Talia and the other girls, “this could be White Rabbit.”
+“From what I could tell,” she faced Annice then Talia and the other girls, “this could be White Rabbit.”

 “Could?”
 Talia asked, raising an eyebrow.

-“I-I can’t say for certain with only a head.
-The guy was tall….and wasn’t looking at me upside down.”
+“I can’t say for certain with only a head.
+The guy was tall….and wasn’t staring blankly at me upside down.”

 Annice stopped Talia mid-reach.
-“What do you think you’re doing?
-If you touch it, the police will have your prints, dumbass.”
+“What do you think you’re doing?”

 Talia clicked her tongue.
 “I’m tryna help ya.
 To help us.
 Whoever killed White Rabbit is as crazy as he.
 They actin’ we like some guardian angels and shit.
 What if they be comin’ around askin’ for favors?”

-Crumpling the note, Annice said, “From the note, they may know what we do.
+Annice crumpled the paper.
+She said, “From the note, they may know what we do.
 Maybe they’re another druggie excited for the next fix.”

 “You never know,” Khailani muttered.
 “We live in a crazy city where freaks leave rabbits in stranger’s cars.”

-“Let’s leave.
+“Let’s get away from here.
 Dean and his crew should be pulling up in a few minutes.
-He probably knows the cops patrolling these streets.
-We’ll have him handle them,” Annice said, pulling out her phone.
+He’d know the cops patrolling these streets.
+We’ll have him handle them,” Annice said.
+She typed on her phone.
 “Let’s meet at Poco’s.
-Sasha said she’s working closing shift.
+Sasha said she had to work closing shift.
 Spread the word.”

 When they returned to the car, Khailani slunk into her seat.

 “You okay?”
 Annice asked.
-“You horked up dinner.”
+“Looked like you horked up dinner.”

-“I’m exhausted.
+“I’m so exhausted.
 I’m tired of seeing red and rabbits.
 We’re fucking drug hustlers.
 We want a little extra cash for ourselves and our families.
-We ain’t trying replace nobody.
-We want to clean up these streets, so they can be safe for our kids, right?”
+We ain’t tryna replace nobody.
+We wanna clean up these streets, so they can be safe for our kids, right?”

 Khailani hesitated to buckle herself in.
-Maybe they’d get in a bad accident and end this nightmare.
+Maybe they’d get in a bad accident and she could end this nightmare.
 The small click vanquished the thought.

-Resting her head against the window, Khailani uttered, “Who did we piss off so much to make them go this far?
-It’s not like we be hitting the same group, right?
+Resting her head against the window, Khailani uttered, “Who did we piss off to push them this far?
+It’s not like we’re hitting the same group, right?
 Different shit.
 Different boosts?”

 “I’m like you.
 I don’t know why this feels so high profile.
 Who is wanting us to back down so badly?”

 “Heh.”
-Khailani glanced at her.
-“You make it sound like White Rabbit’s head wasn’t on your door.”
+Khailani frowned at her.
+“You make it sound like that wasn’t White Rabbit’s head on your door.”

 Annice’s fingers tightened about the steering wheel.